kabiromohd/Supplychain360-datapipeline/README.md

   pip install -r requirements.txt
   ```
 - Start Airflow

   using Docker:
   ```
     docker-compose up -d
   ```

 ## Airflow Deployment
-Check that the containers are running and healthy, access the airflow UI via ```http://localhost:8080```
+Check that the containers are running and healthy.

+Access the airflow UI via ```http://localhost:8080```

 ## Infrastructure
 Provision infrastructure with ```terraform```, run the below commands